Japanese netlayer Korei Maru (1939)

 Korei Maru (Japanese: 興嶺丸) was a Japanese cargo ship that was requisitioned by the Imperial Japanese Navy during World War II and converted into an auxiliary netlayer.

 History

-She was laid down in 19 March 1939 at the Osaka shipyard of Sanoyasu Senkyo K.K. for the benefit of Sanko Kisen K.K.
+She was laid down on 19 March 1939 at the Osaka shipyard of Sanoyasu Senkyo K.K. for the benefit of Sanko Kisen K.K.
 She was launched on 20 May 1939, completed on 17 July 1939, and registered in Amagasaki.
 She worked as a cargo ship until 16 December 1941, when she was requisitioned by the Imperial Japanese Navy.
 She was designated as an auxiliary net-layer and her conversion was completed on 14 January 1942 at the Maizuru Naval District.
 She was assigned to the 53rd Subchaser Division (along with subchasers Kyo Maru No. 2 and Kyo Maru No. 11), Third Fleet.
 The division was attached to the Second Base Force based at Takao, Formosa.
 Her commanding officer was Reserve Lieutenant Hirano Susumu (平野進).